 Last month I attended the Society of Biblical Literature annual meeting in Atlanta where there was a special session (Bible, Myth, and Myth-Theory) dedicated to the research of NT scholar Dennis MacDonald.
 I have discussed MacDonald’s use of mimesis criticism in my post about his presentation earlier this year at the SBL Pacific Coast Region 2015 annual meeting.
 There were a number of highlights at the annual meeting in Atlanta that are worth discussing on Κέλσος as well (apologies for not writing about this sooner, but I just now got the time to follow up about the conference on the blog).

 First, I will discuss the special session on Myth-Theory, which took place Saturday evening, and then I will discuss another session on Markan literary sources, which took place Monday evening, that is also relevant to this topic.
 In the second session, MacDonald gave a paper comparing the death and burial of Jesus in the Gospel of Mark to that of Hector in the Iliad.
-A couple years back I wrote a seminar paper on this very comparison, and since then I have had some new thoughts on this issue.

 There were four papers that were presented during the Saturday session: Richard Pervo presented a paper, titled “Degrees of Separation: A Mythic Sub-Structure” (abstract here), Austin Busch presented a paper, titled “Revisionary Interpretation of Homeric and Biblical Myth” (abstract here), Paul Robertson presented a paper, titled “Construction of Mythical Founders in the Ancient Mediterranean: Paul’s Jesus and Greco-Roman Philosophical Schools” (abstract here), and Kevin McGinnis presented a paper, titled “Reading Reception: Dennis MacDonald and the ‘End’ of Historical Criticism” (abstract here).
 MacDonald responded to all of the presenters in his own presentation at the end, which also discussed the use of Homeric mimesis in the Testament of Abraham.